beechovsky/adv_js_concepts/notes/Foundation_2.md

 *See snippets/variable_env.js*

 ### Scope Chain
-Each execution context has a link back to its parent execution context - the Scope Chain.
+Each execution context has a link back to its parent execution context.
+Each lexical environment also holds a reference to a parent lexical environment.
+These links comprise the Scope Chain.
 This outer environment depends on where the function sits lexically.
 If a variable accessed in a function isn't found within that function's execution context's variable environment, it goes up the scope chain looking for it.

-Lexical Scope = Static scope (as opposed to Dynamic scope) Lexical Scope = available data + variables where function is *defined*, not where it's *invoked* Lexical Scope detemrines what variables are available, not where the function is called (dynamic scope).
+Lexical Scope = Static scope (as opposed to Dynamic scope) Lexical Scope = available data + variables where function is *defined*, not where it's *invoked* Lexical Scope determines what variables are available, not where the function is called (dynamic scope).

+*Recall:*
+`eval()` and `with` are dangerous because you can alter scope and scope chains.

 ### Function Lexical Environment
-A variable of function declared inside of a function belongs to that functions's Lexical Environment.
+A variable declared inside of a function belongs to that functions's Lexical Environment.
+- Variable, in this case === is the reference to actual object (including function type object) or primitive value Functions have a reference to their lexical environment: `[[Environment]]`

 *See snippets/lexical_scope.js*

-*Recall:*
-`eval()` and `with` are dangerous because you can alter scope and scope chains

 ### `[[scope]]`
 Lexical environment === `[[scope]]` in the JavaScript specification.
 Property of every function - visible in Chrome console.

+### Wait ...
+What?
+**Summary**
+When a function is invoked, including the creation of the Global object, an Execution Context is created and added to the Stack.
+Execution Contexts, which track execution, have corresponding Lexical Environments, which contain mappings of variables and functions defined within that context as well as a reference to their parent lexical environments.
+Those links constitute the Scope Chain.
+*Execution Contexts and Lexical Environments are actual JavaScript constructs.*
+*Scope is a concept referring to the visibility of variables and functions to executing code.* A variable or function is 'in scope' if it is within the current lexical environment OR in the lexical environment chain (Scope Chain) of the enclosing function.

+### TODO: Compare `[[Scopes]]` and `[[Environment]]` properties

 ### Leakage of Global Variables
 Referencing previously undefined variables in JS may not break ...